jadencodes/jadencodes.github.io/_posts/2022-09-02-cloud-village-deep-dive-into-vessel.md

 # https://boto3.readthedocs.org/en/latest/reference/services/s3.html
 ```

-This looks _almost_ identical to python file from the previous problem, [My Bucket Is Yours]({% post_url 2022-09-01-cloud-village-my-bucket-is-yours %}).
+This looks _almost_ identical to the python file from the previous problem, [My Bucket Is Yours]({% post_url 2022-09-01-cloud-village-my-bucket-is-yours %}).

 The only difference at first glance are these lines with what appear to be `AWS` credentials: